metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_definition_v1alpha1_manifest.md

 - `run_as_group` (Number) The GID to run the entrypoint of the container process.
 Uses runtime default if unset.
 May also be set in SecurityContext.
 If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence for that container.
 Note that this field cannot be set when spec.os.name is windows.
 - `run_as_non_root` (Boolean) Indicates that the container must run as a non-root user.
 If true, the Kubelet will validate the image at runtime to ensure that it does not run as UID 0 (root) and fail to start the container if it does.
 If unset or false, no such validation will be performed.
 May also be set in SecurityContext.
 If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
 - `run_as_user` (Number) The UID to run the entrypoint of the container process.
 Defaults to user specified in image metadata if unspecified.
 May also be set in SecurityContext.
 If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence for that container.
 Note that this field cannot be set when spec.os.name is windows.
 - `se_linux_options` (Attributes) The SELinux context to be applied to all containers.
 If unspecified, the container runtime will allocate a random SELinux context for each container.
 May also be set in SecurityContext.
 If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence for that container.
-Note that this field cannot be set when spec.os.name is windows. (see [below for nested schema](#nestedatt--spec--actions--workload--pod_info_extractor_name--security_context--se_linux_options))
+Note that this field cannot be set when spec.os.name is windows. (see [below for nested schema](#nestedatt--spec--actions--workload--pod_spec--security_context--se_linux_options))
 - `seccomp_profile` (Attributes) The seccomp options to use by the containers in this pod.
-Note that this field cannot be set when spec.os.name is windows. (see [below for nested schema](#nestedatt--spec--actions--workload--pod_info_extractor_name--security_context--seccomp_profile))
+Note that this field cannot be set when spec.os.name is windows. (see [below for nested schema](#nestedatt--spec--actions--workload--pod_spec--security_context--seccomp_profile))
 - `supplemental_groups` (List of String) A list of groups applied to the first process run in each container, in addition to the container's primary GID, the fsGroup (if specified), and group memberships defined in the container image for the uid of the container process.
 If unspecified, no additional groups are added to any container.
 Note that group memberships defined in the container image for the uid of the container process are still effective, even if they are not included in this list.
 Note that this field cannot be set when spec.os.name is windows.
 - `sysctls` (Attributes List) Sysctls hold a list of namespaced sysctls used for the pod.
 Pods with unsupported sysctls (by the container runtime) might fail to launch.
-Note that this field cannot be set when spec.os.name is windows. (see [below for nested schema](#nestedatt--spec--actions--workload--pod_info_extractor_name--security_context--sysctls))
+Note that this field cannot be set when spec.os.name is windows. (see [below for nested schema](#nestedatt--spec--actions--workload--pod_spec--security_context--sysctls))
 - `windows_options` (Attributes) The Windows specific settings applied to all containers.
 If unspecified, the options within a container's SecurityContext will be used.
 If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence.
-Note that this field cannot be set when spec.os.name is linux. (see [below for nested schema](#nestedatt--spec--actions--workload--pod_info_extractor_name--security_context--windows_options))
+Note that this field cannot be set when spec.os.name is linux. (see [below for nested schema](#nestedatt--spec--actions--workload--pod_spec--security_context--windows_options))

-<a id="nestedatt--spec--actions--workload--pod_info_extractor_name--security_context--se_linux_options"></a>
+<a id="nestedatt--spec--actions--workload--pod_spec--security_context--se_linux_options"></a>
-### Nested Schema for `spec.actions.workload.pod_info_extractor_name.security_context.se_linux_options`
+### Nested Schema for `spec.actions.workload.pod_spec.security_context.se_linux_options`

 Optional: